Redpanda Migrator

 password: testpass

 Next, add a Redpanda Connect consumer, which reads messages from the source cluster topics, and leave it running.
-This consumer uses the foobar consumer group, which will be reused in a later step when consuming from the destination cluster.
+This consumer uses the foobar consumer group, which is reused in a later step when consuming from the destination cluster.

 read_data_source.yaml